albetnov/validasi/README.md

 The Validasi Library will try to infer types based on Dart Generic System capabilities.
 Some types are not supported for infer are `array` and `object` for now.
 The `number` also returning `num` which can represents both `double` and `int`.

-> The library is still on-going active development.

 ## Installation

 Add `validasi` to your pubspec dependencies or use `pub get`.